tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 ### 2.3 Extending to Data Quality Mechanisms and Data Quality Reports (non-normative)

 Software that implements one or more tests is a `Mechanism`.
 A `Mechanism` is a formal description of a software tool that implements one or more Tests.
 Each of those Tests has an `Implementation` in that `Mechanism`, which is a formal description of how the `Mechanism` implements the Test.
-An `Implementation` is linked via `bdqffdq:usesSpecification` [bdqffdq:usesSpecification](</home/mole/git/bdq/tg2/_review/docs/list/bdqffdq/index.md#usesspecification> "The bdqffdq:Specification that a bdqffdq:Implementation implements.") to the specification of a Test.
-An `Implementation` also produces `Responses` that are linked to the `Implementation` via `bdqffdq:producesResponse` [bdqffdq:producesResponse](</home/mole/git/bdq/tg2/_review/docs/list/bdqffdq/index.md#producesresponse> "Connects an entity with a bdqffdq:Response that the entity created.") and may be assembled into `Data Quality Reports`.
+An `Implementation` is linked via `bdqffdq:usesSpecification` to the specification of a Test.
+An `Implementation` also produces `Responses` that are linked to the `Implementation` via `bdqffdq:producesResponse` and may be assembled into `Data Quality Reports`.

 The property `bdqffdq:usesSpecification` draws a separation between the specification of how a Test is defined and an actual concrete implementation of that Test in software.
 This separation allows for multiple implementations of the same Test, and for implementations to evolve independently of the Test specifications.